 Open world assumptions of semantic web ontology languages (OWL) provide a means for capturing the diverse array of human food consumption behaviors [11].
 As a basis for our knowledge model, the construction of the food habit knowledge model enables the quantification and characterization of individual eating patterns [12].
 Ontologies provide infrastructure for annotating relationships between food consumption and eating behaviors, providing the encoding of the unambiguous uc_Eating knowledge model into tractable and computable vocabularies.
 Existing ontologies such as the Neurobehavioral Ontology provide classes such as food consumption however, characterizations are not relevant to the uc_Eating ontology.
 For example, the Neurobehavioral Ontology contains the base class “feeding behavior” with the subclass “food consumption” characterized by “saccharin consumption” [13].
 The Emotion ontology also contains the class “feeding behavior” with the subclass “pharyngeal pumping” [14].
 The uc_Eating ontology seeks to characterize actual processes and create a broader range of specifications.
 We were therefore unable to completely utilize existing classes.
 Within The uc_Eating ontology, classes such as acquisition processes, production processes, and consumption processes can be utilized in other ontologies such as the Gene ontology and the Neurobehavioral Ontology.
 We used Protégé a ontology design software to create the uc_Eating ontology [15].
 Types, costs, frequencies of foods consumed, times, locations and settings of food consumption, internal/external influences on consumption, and details of the physiological consumption process itself inhere in eating behaviors, essential characteristics.

 Breastfeeding, most of Mammalia’s initial mode of food consumption, provides an interesting model for several biological and behavioral eating, as well as food production processes.
 The pattern begins how often milk is consumed (or pumped), as the baby ages.
-FIL (feedback inhibition of lactation) Weaning, and the gradual termination of breastfeeding leads to consumption of various non-milk foods consumed throughout life, giving rise to various food habits and patterns adapted from internal and external stimuli experienced during breastfeeding.Captured in the uc_Eating ontology, breastfeeding enables the characterization of other eating patterns such as, regulated eating behavior, snacking behavior, eating influenced by the environment etc.
+Immediately after birth, infants are able to suckle their mother’s breast to receive nutrients that are necessary for life.
+FIL (feedback inhibition of lactation), a substance in breast milk responsible for controlling milk production remains vital.
+As a baby suckles milk, FIL allows for the appropriate amount of milk to be produced based on the babies intake.
+Thus, being crucial for determining the needs of a baby.
+Attachment to the breast is key for the baby to successfully receive milk.
+Effective suckling results from adequate attachment to the breast.
+Together, the various processes work in collaboration as a cyclical pattern within the mothers body.
+Weaning, and the gradual termination of breastfeeding leads to consumption of various non-milk foods consumed throughout life, giving rise to various food habits and patterns adapted from internal and external stimuli experienced during breastfeeding.
+Additionally, an overlap between breastfeeding and milk production exists within the uc_Milk ontology and the uc_Eating ontology.
+Captured in the uc_Eating ontology, breastfeeding enables the characterization of other eating patterns such as, regulated eating behavior, snacking behavior, eating influenced by the environment etc.